resgateio/resgate/docs/res-protocol.md

 ## Resource references

-A resource reference is a JSON objects with the following parameter:
+A resource reference is a link to a resource.
+A *soft reference* is a resource reference which will not automatically be followed by the gateway.
+The resource reference is a JSON objects with the following parameters:

 **rid**
 Resource ID of the referenced resource.
 MUST be a valid [resource ID](#resource-ids).

+**soft**
+Flag telling if the reference is a soft resource reference.
+May be omitted if the reference is not a soft reference.
+MUST be a boolean.

 ## Messaging system